codeRIT/brickhack.io/README.md

 rbenv: /Users/../.rbenv/versions/2.4.1 already exists continue with installation? (y/N)
 ```
-enter y because there is a chance that rbenv was not installed correctly initially
+Enter y for yes because there is a chance that rbenv was not installed correctly initially

 ---